Overview

 What to Expect

-A new visitor lands on a storefront that looks closer to a bookstore than a typical NFT marketplace.
-You can browse by genre, author, format (ebook or audiobook), or by chain.
-Buying a title requires a compatible Cardano wallet (or a wallet for one of the supported chains for non-Cardano titles).
-Once a purchase is complete, the title appears in the Book.io reader, available on iOS, Android, or the web library.
+The storefront looks closer to a bookstore than a typical NFT marketplace.
+You can browse by genre, author, format (ebook or audiobook), or by blockchain.
+Buying a title takes a compatible Cardano wallet, or a wallet for one of the other supported networks if the book lives there.
+Once the purchase clears, the title shows up in the Book.io reader on iOS, Android, or the web library.

-For authors and publishers, Book.io operates more like a publishing partner than a self-serve NFT minter.
-The team has worked directly with rights holders on collections such as the Gutenberg Bible and the Cardano Foundation's I Can Aiken — released as a 2,000-copy on-chain print run for Cardano Academy3.
-The Creator Portal extends a lighter version of the same workflow to independent creators.
+For authors and publishers, Book.io feels closer to a publishing partner than a self-serve minting tool.
+The team has worked directly with rights holders on collections such as the Gutenberg Bible and the Cardano Foundation's I Can Aiken, released as a 2,000-copy on-chain print run for Cardano Academy3.
+The Creator Portal opens a lighter version of that same workflow to independent authors.

-The project has a public footprint that backs up its claims: a Cardano Foundation case study, an official listing on cardano.org/apps, a CoinGecko-tracked STUFF token, and a $2 million ADA Project Catalyst Fund 13 award to expand publisher onboarding367.
+Book.io has a public footprint that backs up its claims.
+The Cardano Foundation published a full case study, the project is listed on cardano.org/apps, and its STUFF token is tracked on CoinGecko.
+The project also received a grant from Project Catalyst Fund 13 to expand publisher onboarding367.